Choosing the Right Chicken Coop Plan for You

 Getting Started: Sizing and Placing Your Coop

 The interior space of your coop is crucial for your chicken’s happiness and overall health.
-A small coop will lead to overcrowding, stress, quick disease spread, pecking disorder issues, and reduced egg production.
-Large coops can be more comfortable for your chickens in warmer months, but can become seriously pricey to heat in the winter.
+Raising too many chickens in a small coop will lead to overcrowding, stress, quick disease spread, pecking disorder issues, and reduced egg production.
+A large coop will be more comfortable for your chickens in warmer months, but it can become seriously pricey to heat in the winter.

-First, consider how many chickens you will have.
-Most experts recommend two to four square feet per standard-size chicken.
+First, consider how many chickens you would like to have.
+Most experts recommend two to four square feet of coop space per standard-size chicken.
 If you’re raising larger breeds, they’ll need more space.
 You’ll also need to consider how often your chickens will be in their coop.
-If they’re going to be confined for longer periods, they’ll need more space than if they’re spending a significant amount of time outside of their coop.
-Run space (outdoor space where chickens can exercise, take dust baths, etc.) is an important consideration as well.
-Plan for about 8-10 square feet of running space per chicken, and make sure your coop design makes it easy for chickens to exit the coop.
+If they’re going to be confined for longer periods, they’ll need more space than if they’re spending a significant amount of time outside of their coop foraging in your yard.
+A chicken run (an outdoor space that’s enclosed with poultry wire where chickens can exercise, take dust baths, etc.) is an important consideration as well.
+Plan for about 8 to 10 square feet of running space per chicken, and make sure your coop design makes it easy for chickens to exit and enter the coop from the run space.

-Where you place your coop matters – choose a location where your coop will be protected from adverse weather elements like heavy rains, wind, and snow.
+Where you place your coop matters – choose a location that’s protected from adverse weather elements like heavy rains, wind, and snow.
 A south-facing coop is ideal for your birds as it provides adequate morning sun penetration and shade during hot afternoons.
 Excess humidity can increase the spread of illness within a flock, so it’s important to keep moisture out of the coop as much as possible.
 Be sure to create an adequate drainage system in your coop, as this can help to prevent muddy conditions and moisture buildup.
+Excessive moisture can also cause wood rot and mildew growth.
 Next, we’ll take a look at some other features that can help you create a comfortable living space for your chickens.

 Essential Coop Features